Kalatz/Sp500_timeseries_covid/README.md

 *In the code every price graph can be isolated by clicking on its name*
 ## Autocorrelation

 Autocorrelation is correlation between the time series with a lagged version of itself.
-Its analysis may reveal thrend and paterns althopught in our case it did not yeild any particular result.
+Its analysis may reveal trend and patterns although in our case it did not yield any particular result.

 ### Autocorrelation Plots for Apple 2016-11-15 - 2019-11-15